kuroko-lang/kuroko/README.md

 Kuroko inherits some core features by virtue of following _Crafting Interpreters_, including its basic type system, classes/methods/functions, and the design of its compiler and bytecode VM.

-On top of this, Kuroko has:
+On top of this, Kuroko adds a number of features inspired by Python, such as:

-- Python-style indentation-based block syntax.
+- Indentation-based block syntax.
-- A syntax-highlighted repl, using ToaruOS's `rline` line editing library.
-- Collection types including `list`s and `dict`s, with `[]` indexing syntax and inline declarations.
+- Collection types: `list`, `dict`, `tuple`, with compiler literal syntax (`[]`,`{}`,`(,)`).
+- Iterable types, with `for ... in ...` syntax.
 - List comprehensions (`[foo(x) for x in [1,2,3,4]]` and similar expressions).
-- Iterator for loops (`for i in l: ...`).
+- Pseudo-classes for basic values (eg. everything has a `__repr__`, strings have `format()`, etc.)
-- Exception handling with `try`/`except`/`raise`.
+- Exceptions with, with `try`/`except`/`raise`.
-- A module `import` system for including additional code at runtime.
+- Modules, both for native C code and managed Kuroko code.

+## Building Kuroko

+Kuroko has no external dependencies beyond the system C library and support for `dlopen` for loading C modules.
+If you would like to build Kuroko for a platform without shared libary support, this should be possible with some modification.

+The compiler/VM is built as a shared object from these source files:

+    builtins.c  chunk.c  compiler.c  debug.c  memory.c  object.c  scanner.c  table.c  value.c  vm.c

+The interpreter binary is a thin wrapper and lives in `kuroko.c`; `rline.c` provides the syntax-highlighted line editor for the REPL.

+C module sources are found in `src/` and provide optional added functionality.

+The core builtins, `builtins.krk` are embedded in `builtins.c` so they are always available to the interpreter.

-## Examples
+## Code Examples

 _**NOTE**: Due to limitations with Github's markdown renderer, these snippets will be highlighted as Python code._